Table of Contents

 If you’re planning to buy your ex-partner out of a shared home in Australia, it’s easy to assume everything will be split 50/50.
 But in reality, property settlements during a separation—whether you’re married or in a de facto relationship—are guided by the Family Law Act 1975.

-That means your final property split might not be equal, especially if one person contributed more or has greater future needs.
+This means the final property split might not be exactly equal – especially if one person contributed more or has greater future needs.

 Understanding how the Family Law Act works can help you calculate a fair buyout amount and avoid surprises during negotiations.